MGoldstein18/learningPython/README.md

 ### string_challenges.py

-8 functions which work with strings in different ways
+8 functions which work with strings in different ways.

 ### dictionaries.py